 This overview intends to explain the motivation of the European Commission as well as some content-related aspects of the legal act.

 On a global scale the 5G-technology is on the rise and is most likely going to affect the daily routine within the European Union.
 Despite all advantages of the technology the dispersion of the standard also endangers cybersecurity.
-Especially machines being able to communicate via internet connection are in the scope of the Radio Equipment Directive and therefore exposed to such a threat.
+In particular, machines that can communicate via the Internet using a wireless network connection fall under the Radio Equipment Directive and are therefore also exposed to such a threat.

 So far, the essential requirements of the Directive have not referred to such equipment connected to the internet.
 Due to the internet-readiness, this kind of asset is exposed to a certain fraud risk, which is to be reduced via a corresponding adjustment of the requirements.
-Due to those reasons the EU-Commission saw an urge to “re-sharpen” article 3 of the RED.
+Therefore the EU-Commission saw an urge to “re-sharpen” article 3 of the RED.

 The Commission published the Regulation in the EU Official Journal “supplementing Directive 2014/53/EU (…) with regard to the application of the essential requirements referred to in Article 3(3), points (d), (e) and (f), of that Directive.”1